-Would anyone like to share their rule or expectation regarding their child's friends visiting their home?
+Would anyone like to share his or her rule or expectation regarding his

 How do you think this rule might change as your child gets older?

 Module 6: Achievement Discussion Questions

 All teens will have homework.
 Although many adolescents dread doing schoolwork at home, completing homework is important because it helps your child relearn information and retain what your child is learning over longer periods of time.